CoyoteStark25/Mount_Everest_Climbers_Fatality_Dashboard_Tableau/README.md

 Mount Everest, at 8,848.86 meters (29,031.7ft), is the world's highest mountain and a particularly desirable peak for mountaineers,but climbing it can be hazardous.More than 300 people have died attempting to reach the summit.
 Most deaths have been attributed to avalanches, falls,serac collapse, exposure, frostbite, or health problems related to conditions on the mountain.

 ## Problem Statement
+1. At what altitude did most sherpa deaths occur?
+2. What was the most cause of deaths for sherpa?
-1. which state had the most sales?
+3. Between male and female gender, which had the most deaths?
-2. which product had the most sales?
+4. What Year had the most deaths recorded?
-3. which month of the year is sales at an all time high?
-4. in the electronics category which product had the most sales?
+5. Which country had the most deaths?
+6. How many sherpa bodies were recovered?
+7. At what altitude did the most Moutaineers deaths occur?
+8. what was the most cause of deaths for mountaineers?
-5. which department had the most YOY Growth rate?
+9. Between the male and female gender, which had the most deaths?
-6. Was the retail store able to meet their sales target and if not by how much did they miss or exceed it by?
+10. Compare the deaths that occured while climbing as opposed to while coming down, which had the most deaths?

 ## Skills / Concepts Demonstrated
-The following Power BI Features were incorporated:
+The following Tableau Features were incorporated:

-- Dax,
+- Caculated Fields,
-- Quick Measures,
+- Parameters,
-- Power Query(Conditional Columns,Merging Queries)
+- Chart swapping using containers,
-- Page Navigation,
+- Buttons,
 - Filters,
-- Tooltips,
-- Buttons
+- Link Embedding,etc

 ## Visualization
 ### A sample of the dashboard without the change chart buttons pressed